The 3 AM Question That Haunts Every Entrepreneur

 If you received my offer, you bought.
 Every single time.

-Yes, that sounds exactly like the impossible testimonials in every marketing course.
+Yes, it sounds exactly like the impossible testimonials in every marketing course.
 I know.
-It's just such an outlandishly huge claim.
+It's just such an outlandish claim.

 And yet, that was my life.

-None of my competitors understood the athlete's real pain point about show photography — the "job" they were really trying to get done.
+None of my competition understood the athlete's real pain point related to the photography — meaning, the "job" they were really trying to get done with their images.

 Thanks to method marketing and systematic validation, I did.

 Every.
 Single.
-One. of those fitness competitors absolutely HATED the 4-6 week photo delivery time but, there was no other option.
-Back then, that was "the standard" somehow... from every photographer in the United States.
+One. of those fitness competitors absolutely HATED waiting 4-6 weeks for their images but, there was no other option.
+Back then, that was "the standard" delivery time... somehow... from every photographer in the United States.
 What!?

-It wont make sense until I give you the next puzzle piece — the critical insight behind the delivery improvement:
+It wont make sense until I give you the next puzzle piece — the critical insight behind that delivery improvement:

-Word of mouth marketing is the most powerful form there is.
+Word of mouth is the most powerful form of marketing.

 Mine was instant.